 He soon founded a Garifuna ensemble, Lita Ariran, one of the first Garifuna groups to appear on an internationally distributed recording.
 Aurelio's virtuosic musicianship and passionate performances made him a mainstay of the La Cieba music scene, where he was best loved for his take on punta rock, the high-energy, Garifuna roots-infused pop genre that took Central America by storm in the 1990s.

-His musical career took a global turn thanks to his Belizean friend and fellow musician Andy Palacio, who organized a major Garifuna festival and invited Aurelio.
+Aurelio's musical career took a global turn thanks to his Belizean friend and fellow musician, the late Andy Palacio.
 The two artists struck up a decades-long friendship thanks in part to their shared hopes for the future of Garifuna music and culture.
 Palacio, who passed away suddenly in 2008, can be credited with transforming the music of the Garifuna from local curiosity to global icon.